huyaoyu/WorkFlow/README.md

 ## How does it work

-WorkFlow extracts basic process of training a neural network, and handles the logging and visualization part.
+WorkFlow extracts basic process of training a neural network, and handles the logging and the visualization of multiple loss variables.
 It allows you to focus on the parts that most deserve your valuable efforts, such as network structure and optimization strategy.

 ## Run the sample